-You will take part in two hours of physical education per week.
+You will take part in three hours of physical education every two weeks.

 Our aspiration is that all students will develop independence, organisational skills and the ability to lead a variety of activities.
-You will be working towards achieving the department's sports leadership award, creating and leading sports sessions to other members of the year group and also a primary school.
+You will be working towards delivering a festival to primary school children by creating and leading sports sessions.